Scott Lehr

 Scott Alan Lehr (born July 6, 1959), dubbed the Baby Seat Rapist, is an American convicted serial killer and serial rapist who was sentenced to death for the murders of three women in Phoenix, Arizona.
 Lehr first killed 40-year-old Margaret Christorf in November 1991, before he killed 21-year-old Belinda Cronin in January 1992, as well as 19-year-old Michelle Morales in February 1992.
-Aside from this, Lehr was also involved in the rapes of at least seven women and girls between 1991 and 1992.
+Lehr also committed the non-fatal rapes of 17 women and girls between 1991 and 1992.
 Lehr, who was arrested in June 1992, was found guilty of first-degree murder on all three counts and sentenced to death.
 He is currently on death row awaiting his execution in Arizona.

 Murders and rapes

 Homicides

 Between November 1991 and February 1992, Scott Alan Lehr committed the rapes and murders of three women in Phoenix, Arizona.

 On November 8, 1991, Lehr first killed 40-year-old Margaret Christorf (also spelt Margaret Chrisdorf), who was last seen in the morning at a convenience store nearby the local Indian School.
 Christorf was raped by Lehr, who later bludgeoned her in the head with two rocks, and she died due to fatal blunt force trauma to the head.
 On the same day, Christorf's body was found lying on a dirt road in an orchard, with her clothes being partially removed.
 Traces of semen were later detected, and the DNA matched to that of Lehr.

 On January 20, 1992, 21-year-old Belinda Cronin became the second to be killed by Lehr.
 Cronin, who was last seen leaving her apartment that night to hitchhike to a friend's house, encountered Lehr, who took her into his car and later raped and killed her by bludgeoning.
 Cronin's body was not found until almost six months later in June 1992, with her corpse badly decomposed and missing both legs and one arm, and her clothes, including a sweater, underwear and jeans, scattered near a canal where her body was left behind.
 According to autopsy findings, Cronin died as a result of blunt force trauma to her head and her skull was fractured.
 At the time of her death, Cronin, who was divorced, left behind a son.

 On February 7, 1992, 19-year-old Michelle Marie Morales was the third and final victim to be murdered.
 Morales, who was last seen nearby a convenience store, was raped and bludgeoned to death by Lehr with a rock, and her body was found two weeks later in a deserted area.
 Reportedly, Morales was only wearing her shirt and there were bruises around her vaginal area, as well as a fractured skull and lacerations on her scalp.
-Like both Cronin and Christorf, Morales also died due to lethal blunt force trauma to her head, and despite the inconclusive fidnings, DNA test results revealed that Lehr was a possible contributor of the semen found in Morales's anal area.
+Like both Cronin and Christorf, Morales also died due to lethal blunt force trauma to her head, and despite the inconclusive findings, DNA test results revealed that Lehr was a possible contributor of the semen found in Morales's anal area.